 After your traffic automation system has been set up, we recommend kickstarting the process of driving traffic to your site with the steps shown in this tutorial:

-WordPress Traffic System: Content Syndication Phase – Summary
+WordPress Traffic Automation Blueprint: Automated Content Syndication Phase – Summary

-Once your website and plugins have been set up and configured, all you then have to do is post great content regularly to automatically begin bringing more web traffic.
+Once you have your website and plugins set up and configured, all you need to do then is post content on a consistent basis to automatically begin attracting more traffic organically.

-Once you have configured your WordPress site, the next step is to optimize the web-traffic generation process.
-This step is explained in the next section of the WordPress Traffic Automation System series.
+Once you have expertly configured your WordPress site, the next step is to optimize the process.
+This step is explained in the next section of the series.